elwayman02/ember-cli-opinionated/README.md

 As of now, Ember 1.13+ should be supported without issues.
 Earlier versions of Ember may also be supported, but have not been explicitly tested.
 If you are on 1.12-, please test and let us know if there are issues.

+_Note: A [bug in Ember-CLI](https://github.com/ember-cli/ember-cli/issues/4876) causes npm to attempt installing `ember-cli-sass` twice.
+This will throw a large number of concerning-looking errors to your console but should not cause any real problems with installation._

 ## What's Inside The Box?

 Ember-CLI-Opinionated packs a number of essential addons to use in your Ember application.
 Below you will find each dependency listed along with a short description and a link to the main repositories.
 Any further dependencies installed by the addons' blueprints will be listed below the section header.
+Optional dependencies that are included by our Enhanced Setup will be labeled as *Enhanced* with the name of their associated config.
+Some of these additional projects may be WIP, alpha, or otherwise experimental, but you should be able to begin using them right away for new app development, as long as you are cognizant of this fact.

-Additionally, the amount of extra setup needed to begin using the addon is judged for you.
+The amount of additional setup needed to begin using the addon is judged for you.
 Our rating system is as follows:

 _No Setup_ - You can begin using this addon immediately without any additional configuration necessary.
 _Trivial Setup_ - You may have to add 1-2 easy lines of code to complete setup.